 - Food and commissary

 - The other inmates – what are they like?

 - Inmate safety

 To get this kind of information, you will have to do a driving records search.

 Have you ever had to look for criminal records online?
 How hard was it?
-Was your search online or did you have to make a phone call to the local courthouse? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the local courthouse?
+Was the information you received correct?
 There are lots of reasons that people search for criminal records, and your feedback may make it easier for others.

 Click here to share your story

 On a Federal level, the FBI maintains a list of the Ten Most Wanted Criminals.
 In Lancaster County,The Sheriff’s Department has a list of most wanted criminals, too.

 While the prospect of serving a jail sentence in Lancaster County Jail Complex is no fun, you will soon get used to the daily routine there.
 All inmates get an alarm for wake-up at about 6:00 AM, and then roll call.
 Next, you will have breakfast.
 After breakfast, you will be required to work in the work program or other activity that you are assigned.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.